Zombiemelon/boilerplate/README.md

 1. It has a general configuration file `codeception.yml` & separate file acceptance `acceptance.suite.yml`,
 functional `functional.suite.yml` & unit `unit.suite.yml` tests
 2. Acceptance test uses Selenium with Google WebDriver that is run in Docker.
 It allows to test web application as if it was a real user, so it is useful for JS SPA.
-Command to start Selenium `docker run -p 4444:4444 selenium/standalone-chrome`
+Command to start Selenium `docker run -p 4444:4444 -d selenium/standalone-chrome`
 3. To run tests use the following command `php vendor/bin/codecept run --steps`
+4. For testing purpose you should change Axios base url in `.env` to host machine IP as Selenium is in Docker - `10.0.1.11:8001`.
+(!)
+Currently it i change directly in Axios file.

 #Jenkins
 ##Initial setup